 Patriarch Sviatoslav said at the 2018 Supreme Convention, “The Knights of Columbus in the twenty-first century are called to continue to be the Knights of Charity, as was the vision of venerable Fr.
 Michael McGivney.
 But they were also called to be the Knights who watch over and defend the truth.
 Our world, often called a “post-truth” world, desperately needs our active involvement in the defense of truth.
 The mission of a Knight today is to be “the light of the world” following the footsteps of our Savior Jesus Christ who said: ‘Then you will know the truth, and the truth will set you free’ (John 8:32).”

 We welcome Catholic men to live their faith in relationship to the parish and society.
-Meetings are generally held on the first Monday of each month but please consult the bulletin.
+Meetings are generally held on the second Monday of each month but please consult the bulletin.

 About Metropolitan Andrey Sheptytsky